sfschouten/sfschouten.github.io/_posts/2021-07-09-feature-additive-agree.md

   - study
 ---

-Report written for a 'Project AI' a friend and I did while in the Master program AI at the University of Amsterdam.
+Report written for the 'Project AI' course Michael Neely and I did on eXplainable AI.
+This course was done during our time in the MSc AI program at the University of Amsterdam.
 This reports details the process, for the results have a look at [our ICML Workshop paper](https://arxiv.org/abs/2105.03287).

 <object data="../../../../assets/others/AttentionExplanation_Report.pdf" width="100%" height="100" type="application/pdf"></object>